It4innovations/docker-c7-mockbuild/README.md

 # docker-c7-speclint
-Docker with CentOS 7 and speclint
+Docker with CentOS 7 and speclint over git